gupta-anmol99/Diffusion-Models/README.md

 conda install -c anaconda numpy
 ```
 <br />
 Our trained model can be found in `Model/` subdirectory.
-It can be directly used after running the model definition in the `Block 9` of the Notebook using `torch.load()` <br />
+It can be directly used after running the model definition in the `Block 9` of the Notebook using  <br />

 Details on architecture can be found here: https://drive.google.com/file/d/1grWzPINot13U4QXnJpZYW9eKyX62zywf/view?usp=share_link<br />